-A resolution generally comes from emotions and often has no destinations or directions.
-While some promise to keep away from eating junk, while others pledge to work out, and some about saving money, these things, however, don’t last for more than a week, or month.
+A resolution often stems from emotions and typically lacks clear destinations or directions.
+For example, some people promise to avoid junk food, others commit to exercising, and some resolve to save money.
+However, these commitments usually don’t last more than a week or a month.

 People mostly make promises on the following during New Year: